Combining TCM and Modern Medicine

 Potential Herb-Drug Interactions

-Important Interactions to Know:
+Important Interactions to Know

 - Blood thinners + Danshen: May increase bleeding risk